 These characteristics inherited by our cats should pose no problem at all if they were allowed to go out and hunt for their natural food.
 But majority of cats being kept as pets today live purely indoors for safety reasons and are being fed with commercial food.
 In recent years, the growth of the pet food industry has skyrocketed and we have seen a deluge of commercial cat food, both wet canned and dry, in the market.
 Wet canned food is approximately 78% water and is closer in approximating fresh meat in terms of amounts of protein and water content.
 Dry food is at most only 10% water while having more carbohydrates than protein.

-Because of this very low water content of dry cat food, it has been called as “unnatural” but its use has become widely popular among pet owners because of its inherent advantages: (1) they can be kept longer after the pack is opened as long as they are placed in airtight containers, (2) they are easy and not messy to feed, (3) there is minimal waste, (4) they can be left longer in the bowl so the cat can have access to food even when the owner is away during the day, an advantage for busy cat parents, and (5) they are cheaper than canned wet food for pet parents on a tight budget.
+Dry cat food has been called “unnatural” due to its very low water content, yet it is widely popular among pet owners because of its inherent advantages: (1) it can be kept longer after opened as long as it is placed in airtight containers, (2) it is easy and not messy to feed, (3) there is minimal waste, (4) it can be left longer in the bowl so the cat can have access to food even when the owner is away during the day, an advantage for busy cat parents, and (5) it is cheaper than canned wet food for pet parents on a tight budget.

 THE DIFFICULTY OF GETTING CATS TO DRINK WATER

 Water makes up about 80% of a cat’s body.
 It is essential for good health and vital to almost all body processes that maintain life.
 Cats need to drink more water, especially those who are on a dry food diet.
 Just keep kitty’s water bowl filled with water at all times and he will drink from it.
 Sounds fairly simple, right?
-But in reality pet parents know that if a cat doesn’t drink water then it is more complicated than that.
+But in reality pet parents know that seriously low water intake in cats can lead to complications.

 As mentioned earlier, our domestic cats today have inherited the low thirst drive of their desert-dwelling ancestors so they are by nature not inclined to drink much water even when it is available.
 A compounding factor is the cat’s instinctive dislike for stagnant water making a still water bowl not good enough to provide for their daily water requirement.

-A number of theories have been proposed as to why this is so.
+Theorists have proposed a number of reasons as to why this is so.
 Foremost factor is the evolutionary process.
 In the wild, the moving water of rivers is generally less polluted than the stagnant water of ponds and puddles.
 Therefore, cats that instinctively preferred to drink only from running water got sick less and had better odds at surviving and passing on their genes.

 Cats have also learned that running water is fresher, cooler and taste better than standing water.
-Cats, being predators, have more superior peripheral than forward vision so they can detect movement better.
-Cats cannot see still water very well so they will have difficulty determining the water level and be hesitant to drink from still water sources.
+Being predators, cats have more superior peripheral than forward vision so they can detect movement better.
+They cannot see still water very well so they will have difficulty determining the water level and be hesitant to drink from still water sources.

 When your cat does not care for the water in his bowl, it is difficult to force it to drink from it.
 This will result to your cat having long-term low-level dehydration especially when he is on dry food.
 Dehydration, a condition wherein there is a harmful reduction in the amount of water in the body, increases the risk for developing a host of problems primarily related to the urinary system and affecting other body systems as well.

-The urinary system is composed of the kidneys, ureters, urinary bladder and urethra.
+Kidneys, ureters, urinary bladder and urethra make up a cat’s urinary system.
 The kidneys filter waste products and toxins from the blood; they regulate the volume of body fluids; and they control the blood levels of certain chemicals and hormones.
 The other organs, collectively called the “lower urinary tract”, act as the passageway for urine carrying the body’s waste products to be excreted from the body.
 According to Dr. Lisa Pierson, a veterinarian and expert on feline health and nutrition, “Water flowing through the urinary tract system is the most important factor in keeping it healthy.”